rzine-reviews/place-rzine/data/metadata.md

 The example data used in this tutorial was created by the author from a directory of the American University Club of Shanghai published in 1936.
 The original dataset can be downloaded from [Zenodo](https://zenodo.org/record/8047064).
 It is freely accessible and open for reuse.
 In this tutorial, we use a simplified version of the original dataset, which includes the following columns:

   * Name: the student's name.
-  * Nationality: the student's national origin (Chinese, Western, Japanese)
+  * Nationality: the student's national origin (Chinese, Western, Japanese).
   * University: the name of the university attended by the student.
   * Degree: the nature of the academic degree obtained by the student.
   * Field: the students' major field of study.